 \subsection{Building a Life Long Personalized Space}

-\textit{How does TimeWalker construct a lifelong personalized space? } The Gaussian Surfels in canonical space that characterize the individual average representation, are additively combined with moment-specific head attribute representations driven from a set of Neural Head Basis to span a moment-specific head avatar.
-For each moment-specific head avatar, we further warp the Gaussian Surfels via expression or shape signals to get the motion-specific head performing.
-By separating the moment-specific deformation from the motion-specific warping, we are able to decouple the driving of the head in multiple dimensions - lifestage, expression, shape, novel view, and {\textit{etc}}, - constructing a comprehensive, steerable personalized space.
-Please refer to Sec.~\ref{personal_space_appendix} in Appendix for details.
+\textbf{How does TimeWalker construct a lifelong personalized space? } The Gaussian Surfels in canonical space that characterize individual average representation, are additively combined with moment-specific head attribute representations driven from a set of Neural Head Basis, spanning a moment-specific head avatar.
+For each moment-specific avatar, we further warp Gaussian Surfels via expression or shape signals to get motion-specific head performing.
+By separating moment-specific deformation from motion-specific warping, we can decouple the driving of the head in multiple dimensions - lifestage, expression, shape, novel view, and {\textit{etc}}, - constructing a comprehensive, steerable personalized space.
+Refer to Sec.~$4$ in Appendix for details.

-\textit{What are the core benefits of learned space? } Despite being trained on a restricted{\footnote{The {\textit{restricted}} here refer to the limited data quantity and quality for each lifestage.
-For example, the side-profile data is very sparse/limited. }} dataset, our model demonstrates: $(1)$ the ability to generate a comprehensive personalized space (Sec.~\ref{personal_space} and~\ref{personal_space_appendix}) with full-scale animation (Fig.~\ref{fig:intro-large}), steerable reenactment (Sec~\ref{reenactment}), and high-fidelity outcomes (Sec.~\ref{personal_space}). $(2)$ In contrast to alternative generative or animatable avatar techniques, our approach offers superior disentanglement of properties and ensures consistency across animated dimensions in terms of both appearance (Sec.~\ref{comparison_with_sota}) and geometry (Sec.~\ref{mesh_comparison}). $(3)$ With faithful consistency, our method could potentially improve the quality of downstream tasks (Sec.~\ref{application}).
+\textbf{What are the core benefits of learned space?} As life-long modeling inherently suffers from rare/long-tail data issues that certain stages have missing observations (like views, expression), the personalized space can effectively mitigate the task’s intrinsic data sparsity by learning a basic, common prior to represent a person's identity across stages.
+Thus, it can solve several challenges posed by sparse data: ${\textbf1)}$ multi-scale animation (Fig.~\ref{fig:intro-large}), ${\textbf2)}$ steerable reenactment, ${\textbf3)}$ detailed mesh reconstruction (Fig~\ref{fig:ablation_mesh}), and ${\textbf4)}$ ID-preserving rendering across ages and camera views (Sec.~$6.2$ and~$6.6$ in Appendix).
+With these, our method could improve downstream tasks' quality.
+See Sec.~\ref{4.experiments} and Appendix for details.